DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS. READ THE FINE PRINT.

 And I don’t just mean ones to replace your plastic grocery bags (though that’s a great entry-level habit that I’ve been working on for years).
 It didn’t occur to me until I started digging into zero waste living, but you can also bring reusable bags to replace the little plastic ones that you put a bell pepper or a bundle of green onions in before promptly throwing them in the trash.

-I bought these ones from Amazon for $15, and I love them.
+, and I love them.
 You get 12 bags in 3 different sizes, they’re breathable with drawstring closures, and you can pop them in the washing machine if they get dirty.

 Use a stainless steel straw and reusable utensils.